Optimal Quantum Thermometry with Coarse-grained Measurements: Probe-based measurements

 \section{Probe-based measurements}

-Whereas the previous section allowed for arbitrary global measurements, in this section, we look at measurement schemes (both idealized and more realistic) which can be realised by the interaction of a probe with the system and the subsequent measurement of the probe alone.
+Whereas the previous section allowed for arbitrary global measurements, in this section, we look at measurement schemes (both idealized and more realistic) which can be realised by the interaction of a probe with the system\kar{, possibly some auxiliary system of arbitrary size,} and the subsequent measurement of the probe alone.
 We compare the performance of such probe-based measurements to the upper bounds obtained in Section~\ref{sec:optbinning}.

-First of all, we observe that the maximal thermometric precision achievable by measuring a $d$-dimensional probe, $P$, that has unitarily interacted with the system $S$ in a thermal state $\tau$, is the same as the maximal precision of a $d$-outcome measurement on $S$.
+First of all, we observe that the maximal thermometric precision achievable by measuring a $d$-dimensional probe $P$ that has unitarily interacted with the system $S$ in a thermal state $\tau$, \kar{and an auxiliary system $\mathcal{A}$ in some state $\rho_{\mathcal{A}}$,} is the same as the maximal precision of a $d$-outcome measurement on $S$.
 Here we assume that $d < D$, because otherwise one can simply transfer all of the state of $S$---and the (Fisher) information on $\beta$, $\F$, along with it---to $P$; however, when $d < D$, even the best possible strategy of encoding the state of $S$ into that of $P$ will bear losses.
-Indeed, if the initial state of $P$ is some $\sigma$, then, whatever the optimal unitary $U$, standard quantum metrology tells us \cite{Giovannetti_2011} that the optimal POVM on

-will have to have $d$ outcomes.
-On the other hand, we note that the probability distribution generated by any $d$-outcome POVM on $\sigma'$ can also be generated by a $d$-outcome POVM on $S$.
+Indeed, if the initial state of $P$ is some $\sigma$, then, whatever the optimal unitary $U$, standard quantum metrology tells us \cite{Giovannetti_2011} that the optimal POVM on \kar{ } will have to have $d$ outcomes.
+On the other hand, the probability distribution generated by any $d$-outcome POVM on $\sigma'$ can also be generated by a $d$-outcome POVM on $S$.
 Thus, denoting the quantum Fisher information of $\sigma'$ on $\beta$ by $\C^{(P)}$, we have $\C^{(P)} \leq \C$.

-Now, by an explicit construction, we will show that the inequality above is in fact an equality, i.e., $\C^{(P)} = \C$.
-For simplicity, but without loss of generality, we will consider the case of $d = 2$.
-As is shown in Sec.~\ref{sec:optimPOVM}, the optimal POVM on $S$ consists then of a projector $\Pi_\Uparrow$ on the subset $\Uparrow$ of energy eigenstates of $S$ above a certain value of energy, and its complement $\Pi_{\Downarrow} = \id - P_\Uparrow$.